hannahyma/teiko-teiknical/README.md

 * `cell-counts.csv` - raw data provided for the assessment
 * `cell-counts.db` - SQLite database created as Part 1 of the analysis.
 * `dashboard.py` - Plotly dashboard containing visualizations and summaries of Part 2-4 of Bob's analysis.
-* `testing_notebook.ipynb` - Python program written for Parts 1-4 of the analysis, without dashboard considerations.
+* `program.ipynb` - Python program written for Parts 1-4 of the analysis, without dashboard considerations.
 * `README.md` - This README

 Dependencies: